Vancouver +1(604) 628-5783

 April 22, 2021

 Everyone has different learning styles and preferences when it comes to studying for a proctored exam.
-On one hand, some people are naturally good at absorbing a ton of information in a short period of time.
-On the other hand, many people prefer to study in methodical, incremental chunks over the course of several days.
+Some people are naturally good at absorbing a ton of information in a short period of time.
+Other people prefer to study in methodical, incremental chunks over the course of several days.
 Whichever style you prefer, it is worth exploring the many benefits of listening to music while you study.
 Anxiety and stress around your study routine are perfectly normal, but music can have a positive effect on your experience.
 Music can be relaxing and can take some of the pressure off by helping you focus on the task at hand.
 Here is a breakdown of the core benefits of listening to music while you study and how you can incorporate music into your study routine right away.

 There are so many good reasons to consider listening to music while you study.
 Are you working in a particularly busy or distracting environment?
 Anyone who lives with a video game enthusiast can probably relate.
 Music can certainly help to limit distractions in your space.
 For anyone who studies while commuting on public transit, music can also be helpful to drown out the sounds of traffic and other talkative or loud transit users.
 Ambient or tonal music can create a gentle atmosphere where you can calmly focus on your studying even in a busy or loud environment.